jonnew/Oat/README.md

     - Windows build?
 - [ ] Travis CI
     - Get it building using the improvements to CMake stated in last TODO item

-- [ ] Frame and position server sample sychronization
+- [ ] Frame and position server sample synchronization
     - [ ] Dealing with dropped frames
         - Right now, I poll the camera for frames.
 This is fine for a file, but not necessarily for a physical camera whose acquisitions is governed by an